fermmm/group-date/readme/deploying-aws.md

 4. Save the .env file and run `npm run deploy` to send the .env changes to the server.

-Now follow the next section to enable your computer to make the migration.
+Now follow the next section to enable your computer.

 ### Setup your PC: